Arctic Fox

 Population threats

 Arctic foxes are threatened by the fur trade and diseases caught from domestic dogs.
-Climate change is another threat, as the snow-line shrinks further and further north, reducing the range of the arctic fox and giving way to the red fox, advancing northward.
+Climate change is another threat, as the snowline shrinks further and further north, reducing the range of the arctic fox and giving way to the red fox, advancing northward.

 Population number

 According to IUCN Red List, the world population of Arctic foxes is in the order of several hundred thousand animals.
 The Arctic fox is common in the tundra areas of Russia, Canada, coastal Alaska, Greenland, and Iceland.
 Despite legal protection, the adult population in Norway, Sweden, and Finland is estimated to be fewer than 200 individuals, so it is acutely endangered.
-Overall, currently, Arctic foxes are classified as Least Conern (LC) and their numbers today remain stable.
+Overall, currently, Arctic foxes are classified as Least Concern (LC), and their numbers today remain stable.

 Ecological niche